ellkrauze/dense_model_fashion/README.md

 # Analysis of the Quality of Neural Network Training
-> How to create your own neural network and train it on dataset.
+> How to create your own neural network and train it on the dataset.

 > **TAGS:** Tensorflow, Keras, Numpy; FashionMnist dataset